jdpagm03-tech/chyoadownloader/README.md

 # CHYOA Story Downloader

 ## Overview
-ChyoaDownloader is a Docker-based application that can be deployed using Portainer for easy management and orchestration.
+`CHYOA Story Downloader` is a Docker-based application that can be deployed using Portainer for easy management and orchestration.
 The tool can be used to download a Chyoa.com story, by pasting the URL of the last story branch into the intended input box.

 **Currently avialable download formats are:**